SUSTAINABILITY Carbon-free Initiatives

 Aiming to save energy through efficient operation, we introduced Ultra Eco-Ice, which operates a CO2 freezer at night when the outside temperature is low to produce ice, and uses the stored heat energy to cool cases that require refrigeration during the daytime when the outside temperature is high.

-List of Eco-Friendly Stores
+List of next-generation stores

 LAWSON Keio University SFC Store (Fujisawa City, Kanagawa Prefecture)